gradle/gradle/design-docs/tooling-api-improvements.md

 Should be done in a backwards compatible way.

-## Feature: Expose the compile details of a build script

-This feature exposes some information about how a build script will be compiled.
-This information can be used by an IDE to provide some basic content assistance for a build script.

-## Story: Expose the Groovy version used for a build script

-Add a `groovyVersion` property to `GradleScript` to expose the Groovy version that is used.

-### Test coverage

-## Story: Expose the default imports used for a build script

-Add a `defaultImports` property to `GradleScript` to expose the default imports applied to the script.

-### Test coverage

-## Story: Expose the classpath used for a build script

-1. Introduce a new hierarchy to represent a classpath element.
-Retrofit the IDEA and Eclipse models to use this.
-    - Should expose a set of files, a set of source archives and a set of API docs.
-2. Add `compileClasspath` property to `GradleScript` to expose the build script classpath.
-3. Script classpath includes the Gradle API and core plugins
-    - Should include the source and Javadoc
-4. Script classpath includes the libraries declared in the `buildscript { }` block.
-5. Script classpath includes the plugins declared in the `plugins { }` block.
-6. Script classpath includes the libraries inherited from parent project.

-### Test coverage

-- Add a new `ToolingApiSpecification` integration test class that covers:
-    - Gradle API is included in the classpath.
-    - buildSrc output is included in the classpath, if present.
-    - Classpath declared in script is included in the classpath.
-    - Classpath declared in script of ancestor project is included in the classpath.
-    - Source and Javadoc artifacts for the above are included in the classpath.
-- Verify that a decent error message is received when using a Gradle version that does not expose the build script classpath.

-### Open issues

-- Need to flesh out the classpath types.
-- Will need to use Eclipse and IDEA specific classpath models

-## Story: Tooling API client requests build script details for a given file

-Add a way to take a file path and request a `BuildScript` model for it.

 # Feature: Fetching models

 ## Story: Tooling API client builds a complex tooling model in a single batch operation (DONE)